Built with AMD SenseMI Technology

 Setting the Bar for High Performance and Efficiency

-AMD’s high-performance x86 Core “Zen” architecture delivers >52% improvement in instructions-per-clock cycle over the previous generation AMD core, without increasing power.1
+AMD’s high-performance x86 Core “Zen” architecture delivers >52% improvement in instructions-per-clock cycle over the previous generation AMD core.1

 The “Zen” core is an all-new “clean sheet” x86 processor design that’s inspiring a new generation of high-performance AMD computing products in 2017 and beyond.
 “Zen” combines the latest thinking in high-throughput and low-power design methodologies to create a balanced and versatile architecture right at home in the desktop, laptop, datacenter and supercomputer.

 And now, for 2nd Gen Ryzen desktop processors, the “Zen” architecture has been updated to “Zen+” – the first desktop processor on the advanced 12nm process node - offering increased instructions-per-clock performance.3

 Cloud computing, enterprise productivity, immersive visual experiences, gaming and data security open up new frontiers – and demand more computing performance with optimal energy efficiency.
 From the very beginning, AMD engineers designed the new “Zen” core to meet those demands with a high-performance execution engine, large caches, and powerful multi-threading capabilities.

 "Zen” cores are designed to efficiently use available microarchitectural resources for optimal compute performance.
 Compared to our previous architecture, three-tier cache system and new pre-fetch algorithms enable dramatically higher throughput in the cache and execution engines.

 Two threads per core (SMT)4